 At the top of the village located a traditional Zagunis castle wall holds back the mountainsides above.
 It is stack with granite from Baker City.
 One interesting fact about the Castle wall is that the granites are stacked without any cement (dray stack).

 It only holds still by gravity as the weight of the stone holds it in place.
 In fact, the shape is actually designed to be earthquake-proof, which means it cannot be affected by an earthquake.

 This video will give you the overall idea of the tradition Zagunis Castle Wall:

 On a final note, the Japanese garden is not like any other gardens we usually see.
-In comparison to the Chinese Garden it is a totally paradise.
+In comparison to the Chinese Garden, it is a total paradise.
 I honestly enjoyed both, but I like the Japanese Garden because it is more spacious and there is more to see.
 I am curious to know; please answer this question.

 Which one would you prefer more: the Japanese Garden or the Chinese Garden?
 Please explain,

-Here are a list of other travel destinations for you to read:
+Here is a list of other travel destinations for you to read: